DayuanTan/berkeley-algorithm-implementation/README.md

 ## 1.2 Steps for the Berkeley algorithm (Averaging algorithm)
 1. The time daemon asks all the other machines for their clock values.
+(This can be done via p2p communication or multicasting.)
 2. The machines answer.
+(This needs p2p communication.)
 3. The Time daemon tells everyone how to adjust their clock.
+(This needs p2p communication.)

 ![](img/berkeley.png)
 [(This image credits to UPenn.)](https://www.cis.upenn.edu/~lee/07cis505/Lec/lec-ch6-synch1-PhysicalClock-v2.pdf)

 # 2. Implementation

 The key task is to creat multiple process and implement inter-process communication.
 Inter-process communication has multiple ways: pipes, shared memory, mmaped file and message passing (socket).
 I used message passing (socket) since we are simulating distributed systems here.

-I used a **server-clients structure**, like the below figure:
+In terms of socket programming, I used a **server-clients structure (p2p communication)**, like the below figure:

 ![](img/server_clients.jpg)